-Paint and wallpaper aren't the only options for accent walls.
-Treatments such as wood, brick, stone and tile can add texture, and in some cases create a three dimensional effect.
-The woven design in this accent wall creates a sense of depth and movement that you just can't get with paint.Continue to 15 of 16 below.
+Paint and wallpaper are not the only options for accent walls.
+Treatments such as wood, brick, stone, and tile can add texture, and in some cases, create a three-dimensional effect.
+The woven design in this accent wall creates a sense of depth and movement that you just cannot get with paint.Continue to 15 of 16 below.

 15 of 16

 White Living Room Accent Wall

 People tend to assume that an accent wall has to be a strong color in order to stand out.
 But sometimes the opposite is true.
 In this room courtesy of Pinemar, the main walls are painted dark blue, while the accent wall is white.
 With everything else in the room being fairly dark, the effect is striking.Continue to 16 of 16 below.